 CO2 e emissions

-While emissions vary each year, the aim is to ensure they are minimised by investing in renewable energy and ensuring travel is planned with carbon as well as cost and logistics in mind.
-This year 86% of energy (including green gas and electricity) came from renewable sources and just under half of this was generated on-site by solar panels, biomass boilers and heat pumps.
+While emissions vary each year, the aim is to ensure they are minimised by investing in renewable energy and ensuring travel is planned with carbon as well as cost, security and logistics in mind.
+This year a record 90% of energy (including green gas and electricity) came from renewable sources and just under half of this was generated on-site by solar panels, biomass boilers and heat pumps.

-Official overseas travel is considered separately below as it is on behalf of Her Majesty’s governments and not under the Household’s control.
+Official overseas travel is considered separately below as it is on behalf of Her Majesty’s Governments and is not under the Household’s control.

 The Household balances out its emissions to zero by investing in sustainable forestry projects; for each tonne emitted the Household buys a carbon credit representing a tonne stored or saved through planting trees and avoided deforestation.